French Christmas Train Strike Provokes Fury, Travel Woes - UrduPoint

 Neighbouring Britain has been hit by a wave of stoppages from rail workers, as well as nurses, passport control workers and ambulance drivers.

-According to the SNCF website, half or more of scheduled trains for the weekend have been cancelled on key routes such as Paris to Rennes, western France, or Paris to Bordeaux, in the southwest.
+According to the SNCF website earlier, half or more of scheduled trains for the weekend had been cancelled on key routes such as Paris to Rennes, western France, or Paris to Bordeaux, in the southwest.

+Half the services to Spain have been slashed, and a third of those to Italy.

 The rail operator promised re-bookings free of charge, including for more expensive seats, but most TGVs were already fully booked on Wednesday.